 Student Finance 2026/27 Applications Are Open: What to Sort Before the 15 May Deadline

-Student Finance England reopened its 2026/27 application service on 23 March 2026, and if you are starting an undergraduate course in England this September, your practical deadline to have money on time is Friday 15 May 2026.
-Miss it and you are still entitled to a loan, but your first payment almost certainly will not land in your account for freshers week.
+Quick read first.
+Student Finance England reopened its 2026/27 application service on 23 March 2026.
+If you are starting an undergraduate course in England this September, your practical deadline to have money on time is Friday 15 May 2026.
+Miss it and you are still entitled to a loan.
+Your first payment almost certainly will not land in your account for freshers week.
 Here is what the 2026/27 window actually covers, how much you can now borrow, and the things to sort today if you are applying for the first time.

 The only two dates that matter right now

-The Student Loans Company opened the full-time undergraduate application form for 2026/27 on Monday 23 March 2026.
-Applications stay open for most of the academic year, but the date to circle for English students is Friday 15 May 2026.
+Quick read first.
+The Student Loans Company opened the full-time undergraduate application form for 2026/27 on Monday 23 March 2026; applications stay open for most of the academic year; the date to circle for English students is Friday 15 May 2026.
 That is the deadline Student Finance England publishes as the one that guarantees funding is in place before your course starts.
-Wales has a slightly later cut-off of Friday 29 May 2026, and Northern Ireland a much earlier one, Thursday 30 April 2026, so if you are applying to SFNI you have roughly a week and a half left.
+Wales has a slightly later cut-off of Friday 29 May 2026.
+Northern Ireland a much earlier one, Thursday 30 April 2026.
+If you are applying to SFNI you have roughly a week and a half left.

+Start here.
 Student Finance England says applications can take up to six to eight weeks to process, which is why the 15 May date exists.
 You can still apply after it, but the closer you get to September the higher the chance your first instalment lands after you have already arrived at halls.
 You do not need a confirmed place to apply.
 Put down your firm choice, and if your results change that in August you can update your course details in your online account.
+If you still haven't visited your top picks, our UK university open day guide for 2026 covers which sessions to book and which to walk up to.
 If you are still waiting on Clearing, our Clearing 2026 timetable walks through what happens after results day.

 Who the 2026/27 window is for